 South Florida Bible College and Theological Seminary is committed to equal opportunity for all students and employees.
 It is the goal of this institution to ensure that all students and employees with disabilities have access to educational opportunities, so that they can participate, both freely and actively, in all facets of College and Seminary life.
 In compliance with the Federal Rehabilitation Act of 1973, as amended (Public Law 93-112) and the Americans with Disabilities Act of 1990 (Public Law 101-336), SFBC&TS prohibits the unlawful discrimination of students and employees because of their disabilities.
 SFBC&TS will provide reasonable and appropriate accommodations to enable disabled students and employees of the institution to participate in the campus life.
-It is the goal of SFBC&TS to provide individuals with disabilities protection and equal opportunity at all times.
-All students and employees with disabilities are encouraged to provide input about SFBC&TS accommodations for disabled persons in order to ensure continued SWD success at this institution.
+It is the goal of SFBC&TS to provide individuals with disabilities are encouraged to provide input about SFBC&TS accommodations for disabled persons in order to ensure continued SWD success at this institution.

-SWD

-Classifications
+SWD Classifications